Lufthansa pilots threaten more strikes as long haul hit

 Transport Minister Alexander Dobrindt said Europe's largest economy could suffer from worsening disruption to its vital transport network.

-"This nervous system must not be paralysed for a long time, a permanent blockade would greatly damage the economy," Dobrindt told best-selling tabloid Bild.
+"This nervous system must not be paralyzed for a long time, a permanent blockade would greatly damage the economy," Dobrindt told best-selling tabloid Bild.

 Thilo Heidrich, an economics analyst at Postbank, said the strikes so far should not have done much damage to the economy.